ellessenne/comorbidity/README.md

 There have been a limited number of people who have used this fork in their own work since I first created it back in 2020.
 If anyone finds that their code that utlized the `Main` branch of this fork no longer functions, please see the `retired` branch.
-For thos who have been using the `updated_elixhauser` branch, you may continue to do so.
+For those who have been using the `updated_elixhauser` branch, you may continue to do so.
 The `Main` branch currently reflects `updated_elixhauser`, but may be changed substantiatlly in the future as I attempt to prepare this fork for